sighupio/fury-getting-started/fury-on-eks/README.md

 ## Prerequisites

 This tutorial assumes some basic familiarity with Kubernetes and AWS.
-Some experience with Terraform is helpful but not required.

 To follow this tutorial, you need: